 But, if you feel must, toads are very susceptible to toxic chemicals, like garden pesticides, which can be an extremely slow and painful death.
 Therefore, if you must kill toads, it should at least be done humanely.

-The easiest method to eliminate toads is to get rid of their eggs and dispose of them through burying in the ground or leaving them to dry out in the sun.
+The easiest method to eliminate toads is to get rid of their eggs and dispose of them by burying in the ground or leaving them to dry out in the sun.

 The most humane way to kill toads is to put them into a sealed container (with air holes) and refrigerate overnight.
 This induces a coma-like state, which is not painful.
 Then freeze the toad(s) for a few days to ensure death has occurred and bury afterward.